 I emphasize updated estate plan, because very often a plan that may have been perfect for you and your family five or ten years ago, may not now be adequate.

 Jeffery J. McKenna is a local attorney serving clients in Nevada, Arizona and Utah.
-He is a shareholder at the law firm of Barney McKenna & Olmstead, PC, with offices in Mesquite and St. George.
-If you have questions you would like addressed in these articles, you can contact him at (435) 628-1711 or firstname.lastname@example.org.
+He can be reached at (435) 628-1711 or firstname.lastname@example.org.